marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 * Pre-class reading: UL Chapter 4

 * **Mini paper 1 due today**: Choose a complex joint activity that has _NOT_ been discussed in the book or in class.
 Describe the activity you have chosen.
 Using Clark's concepts, demonstrate what its component parts and other qualifiers are that make it a good example of a joint activity.
 Include at least one figure mapping out its component parts and their relations  (e.g., roles, layers, nested/sequential actions).
-[2500 words **max**]
+[2500 words **max**; [rubric](./miniassignment1-rubric/)]

 ### Thursday, 14 April 2022 (3.2): Introduction to Conversation Analysis